-In the Faculty of Science, Course Work Masters students should print out a hard copy of the MOU, and after signing it, forward it to their supervisor and HOD for approval.
-The research proposal should be attached, as well as any permits for ethics or collection of materials.
+In the Faculty of Science, Course Work Masters students should print out a hard copy of the PPA, and after signing it, forward it to their supervisor and HOD for approval.
+Any permits for ethics or collection of materials should be attached.

-Research Masters and Doctoral students should upload the completed document to PeopleSoft, together with their Research Proposal, where it will be approved on-line.
+Research Masters and Doctoral students should upload the completed document to PeopleSoft, for approved on-line.
 All permits for ethics or collection of materials should also be uploaded to PeopleSoft.

-The approved MOU will be referred to when considering your progress at the end of the year, and if any disputes arise.
+The approved PPA will be referred to when considering your progress at the end of the year, and if any disputes arise.

-Saving your ACA47a MOU
+Saving your ACA48 PPA

-Please remember to save your completed ACA47a MOU with the following file name, before uploading it to PeopleSoft.
+Please remember to save your completed ACA48 PPA with the following file name, before uploading it to PeopleSoft.
 This will make subsequent administration a lot easier for the staff in the Faculty office.

-Student number_Student surname; for example MDGANN004_Midgley_MOU 2019.
+Student number_Student surname; for example MDGANN004_Midgley_PPA 2019.